top of page

 To consign, you must:

-2. Review and agree to our Consignor’s Agreement under Detailed Consignment Instructions
+2. Review and agree to our Consignor’s Agreement

 You will use the online system with your personal computer or tablet to enter and price the clothes you want to sell, under your consignor account.
 You will print your own price tags using cardstock we recommend.
 You will then attach the price tags using a tagging gun and stems, or safety pins, that you purchase.
 We have information in the Detailed Consignment Instructions on our website about where to purchase all these supplies.

 We are setting aside Help Sessions during the online consignment period for us to answer any of your technical questions in person.
-They are scheduled for Sunday, Sept.
-17, 1:00pm - 3:00pm, Wednesday, Sept.
-27, 10:00am - 1200:pm and Thursday, Oct.5, 11:00 am to 1:00 pm.
+They are scheduled for Sunday, September 21, 2025, 1:00 pm - 3:00 pm, Wednesday, October 1, 2025, 10:00 am - 12:00 pm and Thursday, October 9, 2025, 11:00 am - 1:00 pm, all held at the Norwich Historical Society at 277 Main St., Norwich.
 Please note that these times allow us to help YOU familiarize yourself with the new system.
 We will help you to inventory, print and tag up to 10 items.
-If you have any problems using the new program during the online consignment period, please send your questions to nns.consign@gmail.com We will get back to you as soon as we are able.
+Bring your items and your laptop or tablet device to the help session.

-Once your items are organized, you will bring them to Tracy Hall as in the past for inspection during the week of the sale: Wednesday 12 noon to 7pm, Thursday 10am to 6pm, or Friday from 10 am to 2 pm.
+Once your items are organized, you will bring them to Tracy Hall as in the past for inspection during the week of the sale: Wednesday 12 noon to 7 pm, Thursday 10 am to 6 pm, or Friday from 10 am to 2 pm.
 We have instituted a new drop off system to enable you to leave your tagged items with us for inspection and return later in the day to retrieve any items we are unable to accept.

 Note: Some consignors may wish to take home their unsold clothes on the Saturday afternoon of the sale (between 2:30 and 3:30 pm), before clothes go into the Half Price and Bag Sales on Sunday.
 You will need to bring a copy of your online inventory sheet, find the unsold clothes yourself on the sales floor, and then check out with a cashier to make sure the clothes you are taking home are on your inventory list.
 Please be aware: clothing may not always be hung on the correct rack, or may still be in the dressing room area waiting to be re-hung.
 Our volunteer sales staff try their best to put back clothing in the most appropriate place, but sometimes items end up in unexpected locations.
 The NWC can not be held responsible for any consigned items that are not found, or later not sold.